-- Analysis of Incoming orders: Analysis before a trade which filters out any orders that can be traded more appropriately using other meads.
-Any trades which are illiquid or very large relative to average daily volume are diverted for manual attention.
+Analysis before a trade which filters out any orders that can be traded more appropriately using other means.
+Any trades which are illiquid or very large relative to the average daily volume are diverted for manual attention.

-- Intelligent volume distribution: A key element of a successful automated strategy is an accurate estimate of the volume distribution.
+A key element of a successful automated VWAP strategy is an accurate estimate of the volume distribution.
 Over the desired time, the system generates a prediction of the stock’s volume pattern, full-day or partial-day.
 To match this projected volume pattern a trading distribution is created.
-More trading participation takes place during the periods of the day when volume is expected to be the heaviest, while minimizing the impact of trading during thin volume periods allowing the order to benefit from most liquid conditions.
+More trading participation takes place during the periods of the day when the volume is expected to be the heaviest while minimizing the impact of trading during thin volume periods allowing the order to benefit from most liquid conditions.

-- Work orders intelligently: The last critical element of a successful automated strategy is the ability to obtain best execution on individual trades around the expected volume distribution.
+The last critical element of a successful automated strategy is the ability to obtain the best execution on individual trades around the expected volume distribution.
 A set of rules are used here to balance passive trades & earn spread against the need to stay on schedule for each time bin of the day.
 When markets are most liquid it taps into all available sources and trades most heavily.

 If you can trade at better prices than those of volume-weighted average price (VWAP), this is often a point of evaluation for the ability of a trader.
 While being relatively straightforward, VWAP strategies are tough to implement.